 Where to Go From Here

 There are a lot of ways to begin shopping for mortgages.
 You may know an independent mortgage broker you want to use, or you may just pick up the phone and begin calling local banks and credit unions.
-You can also try an online service like LendingTree to get up to four mortgage loan quotes online instantly.
+You can also try an online service like get up to four mortgage loan quotes online instantly.

 Whichever route(s) you choose, remember that it’s often a good idea to try more than one, and that in the early stages of shopping for a mortgage loan, you’re under no obligation to move forward.
 As you go, try not to become overwhelmed with the many details and options in home loans.
 A bit of time and research will pay off in big savings for many years to come!